Failure To Treat Preeclampsia

 Preeclampsia is a condition about 5 to 8% of pregnant women develop in the United States.
 The condition causes high blood pressure as well as fluid retention and proteinuria in some cases.
 If not detected and treated early on, expectant mothers could develop the more serious condition eclampsia, which could lead to seizures and death.

 What Are The Signs Of Preeclampsia?

 Many women who have preeclampsia have no visible signs or symptoms, but this condition can cause the following side effects:

 - Protein in your urine

 - Nausea and vomiting, and other abnormalities

 How Should Doctors Test For Preeclampsia?

 If a pregnant woman is displaying some signs or symptoms of preeclampsia, a doctor will usually test for the following after the 20th week of pregnancy:

 Preeclampsia can be treated with bed rest and managed with various medications until the baby is large enough to be safely delivered.
 In some cases, obstetricians and doctors decide to deliver the baby early so that the mother’s condition does not cause the baby harm.

-If you or someone you love developed preeclampsia, HELLP Syndrome, or a related condition while pregnant, but that condition was not detected and treated by the doctor to the detriment of mother or child, you may have a claim.
-We invite you to contact our Chicago birth injury lawyers today for a free consultation.
+If you or someone you love developed preeclampsia, HELLP syndrome, or a related condition while pregnant, but that condition was not detected and treated by the doctor to the detriment of the mother or child, you may have a claim.
+We invite you to contact our Chicago birth injury lawyers at Power Rogers today for a free consultation.